 I became very depressed about the war. […] I thought it would be such a wonderful thing if I could just return home for an instant, and tell everyone I had ever known, simply that I love them. […] My eyes filled with tears.
 I started to pray; I felt that God was with me and would continue to be with me forever, regardless of what happened here.

 The Welcome Invasion

-In the two days after Badgett’s birthday on 3 September, the Allied forces were nearing Aubers and the people’s cries of triumph edged from their hearts toward the tips of their tongues.
+In the two days after Badgett’s birthday on 3 September, the Allied forces were nearing Aubers and the people’s cries of triumph edged towards the tips of their tongues.
 In the secret corners of houses where villagers once sought shelter from their invaders, a banner of celebration was now being sewn from sacks of grain and seed, the same as those whose string was used to stitch closed the patriots’ wounds of war.
-The German troops, who had descended on the village as inexorably as an advancing shadow, fled in fragments, dealing whatever sporadic reprisal attacks they could as they scattered into the nearby woods.
-Their Swastika-clad flags quivered in the oncoming wind.
+The German army, which had descended on the village as inexorably as an advancing shadow, fled in fragments, its soldiers dealing whatever sporadic reprisal attacks they could as they scattered into the nearby woods.
+Its Swastika-clad flags quivered in the oncoming wind.